akajuvonen/test-snake-pygame/README.md

 ## Tests

 If you want, you can run the unit tests with `make test`.
+The tests use nose, which is installed to virtualenv when initializing from the makefile.

 ## Running